The Painted Room – the Oxford place where Shakespeare slept…

-The Painted Room is an example of what we do best, unlocking the history and stories of Oxford’s lost places.
+The Painted Room is an example of what OPT do best, unlocking Oxford’s hidden history and making it accessible to all.

 OPT top tip: For more wall paintings visit OPT’s medieval Merchant house at 26 and 26A East St.Helen’s Street.
 Click here for more details.